yuyenchu/express_cluster_sample/config/README.md

 {
-    "port": number, // port number the server will listen "utcOffset": number, // utc offset for moment "useSSL": boolean, // use https server or not "sslKey": string, // path to ssl certificate key file "sslCert": string, // path to ssl certificate cert file "sslChain": string, // path to ssl certificate chain/fullchain file
+    "port": number, // port number the server will listen "utcOffset": number, // utc offset for moment "useSSL": boolean, // use https server or not, true to provide your own ssl certificates, false if using traefik's certification
+    "sslKey": string, // path to ssl certificate key file "sslCert": string, // path to ssl certificate cert file "sslChain": string, // path to ssl certificate chain/fullchain file